TanBendong/TBendong.github.io/_pages/about.md

 # News

 ## 2023
+* 13/02/2023 Our paper "A general decentralized dynamic state estimation with synchronous generator magnetic saturation" has been listed as one of popular papers in IEEE Transactions on Power Systems.
 * 29/01/2023 Our paper "Time-varying inertia estimation for inverter-based resources" has been accepted to 2023 IEEE PES General Meeting.

 ## 2022